2010 Nebraska Cornhuskers football team

-The 2010 Nebraska Cornhuskers football team represented the University of Nebraska in the 2010 NCAA Division I FBS football season.
+The 2010 Nebraska Cornhuskers football team represented the University of Nebraska–Lincoln in the 2010 NCAA Division I FBS football season.
 The team was coached by Bo Pelini and played their home games at Memorial Stadium in Lincoln, Nebraska.
 They were members of the North Division of the Big 12 Conference.
 It was Nebraska's 102nd and last season in the Big 12 (including years in the MVIAA/Big Eight) as they began competing in the Big Ten Conference in 2011.

 The Cornhuskers finished the season 10–4, 6–2 in the Big 12 and were co champions of the North Division with Missouri.
 Due to their victory over Missouri, Nebraska represented the North Division in the 2010 Big 12 Championship Game where they were defeated by Oklahoma 20–23.
 They were invited to the Holiday Bowl for the second consecutive season and played Washington.
 Despite defeating the Huskies 56–21 during the regular season, the Cornhuskers were defeated 19–7.

 Before the season

-The 2010 Cornhuskers took to the field on Saturday, September 4, 2010 against the Western Kentucky Hilltoppers.
+The 2010 Cornhuskers took to the field on Saturday, September 4, 2010, against the Western Kentucky Hilltoppers.
 The Cornhuskers carried on despite losing a handful of key personnel losses to graduation after 2009, especially Heisman-candidate and #2 overall NFL draft pick DT Ndamukong Suh.
 The Nebraska coaching staff remained intact for the third straight year, since the return of Bo Pelini to the program.

 During the spring of this year, several NCAA Football Bowl Subdivision teams began publicly discussing potential conference changes, which ultimately gained enough momentum to set off a chain reaction of university conference affiliation changes.
 On June 11, 2010, the University of Nebraska–Lincoln announced that its regents unanimously voted to end the university's affiliation with the Big 12 Conference, and would be joining the Big Ten Conference.
 The Big Ten Conference unanimously approved Nebraska's official application just hours later, and Nebraska announced that the Cornhusker athletic programs would transition into the Big Ten conference play schedule effective July 1, 2011.
 This is Nebraska's last year playing in the Big 12 Conference.

 Nebraska's preseason #8 AP ranking was the highest starting rank for Nebraska since Eric Crouch's 2001 Heisman trophy season, which ultimately saw the Cornhuskers playing Miami in the BCS National Championship Game at the Rose Bowl.